macpczone/noise-suppression-for-voice/external/FST/docs/REVERSE_ENGINEERING.md

 So Apple also uses the `k` prefix for constants.
-Anyhow, only the `kVstMaxParamStrLen` constant appear to be truely VST2-related.
+Anyhow, only the `kVstMaxParamStrLen` constant appear to be truly VST2-related.
 Checking the JUCE sources for a bit of context, we learn:

 > length should technically be `kVstMaxParamStrLen`, which is 8, but hosts will normally allow a bit more